erhathaway/cellular_automata/src/docs/dimension.md

-# Dimensions of an automata population
+# Dimensions of an automata

-A population of cells can exist in any number of dimensions.
+A population of cells (the cellular automata) can exist in any number of dimensions.

 Traditionally, a population is represented in either ***One***, ***Two***, or ***Three*** dimensions.